victorubieto/L4AAA/README.md

 - [createDDBB](./createDDBB.blend) is a Blender (.blend) script with the source code to generate the Database automatically.
 To use it, open it, go to the "Scripting" window in the top bar of Blender, and press the run button.
 Before that, make sure that you have a folder called "All Anims" where you add all the animations that you want to process for your Dataset.

 - [animationsML](./animationsML.ipynb) is a Jupyter Notebook (.ipynb) script with the source code with several functions such as training, predicting, storing the model, plotting information...
-In this file, the code is separated in different sections and any jupyter compiler can execute them sepparately.
+In this file, the code is separated in different cells and any jupyter compiler can execute them sepparately.
 First, use the last box that separates the Dataset in Train/Test/Validation.
-Make sure that all path are correctly linked to your dataset and that is all.
+Make sure that all paths are correctly linked to your folders and that is it.
+Above each cell is explained if any input is required from user.

 ## Acknowledgments
 I would like to extend my gratitude to the following teams: